-Installing scrubbers to clean vessels' exhaust Enforcement of the legislation is critical.
-On just one voyage from Asia to Europe a large container vessel could save up to by using noncompliant fuel Ocean health
+Enforcement of the legislation is critical.
+On just one voyage from Asia to Europe a large container vessel could save up to

+Ocean health

-Why is it important The global oceans redistribute CO2 and heat, supply people and communities with food, water, renewable energy, and build livelihoods through tourism, trade and transport.
+The global oceans redistribute CO_2 and heat, supply people and communities with food, water, renewable energy, and build livelihoods through tourism, trade and transport.
 The health of the ocean is rapidly deteriorating due to increasing temperatures, acidification, depletion of natural resources and pollution from land and sea, including large quantities of plastic waste.

-Ambitions We see ourselves as citizens of the oceans and we are committed to doing no harm while at the same time actively participating in restoring ocean health and resilience and protecting animal habitats.
+We see ourselves as citizens of the oceans and we are committed to doing no harm while at the same time actively participating in restoring ocean health and resilience and protecting animal habitats.

-Targets - Zero non-contained oil spills above 10 m3. - Fully comply with rules and regulations to minimise negative impact on ocean health, including waste management and ballast water systems - Continue collaboration with The Ocean Cleanup.
+- Zero non-contained oil spills above 10 m3. - Fully comply with rules and regulations to minimise negative impact on ocean health, including waste management and ballast water systems - Continue collaboration with The Ocean Cleanup.

 Support ocean science research through data collection and partnerships.